 Mon.
 June 4 and Tues.
 June 5 at The Rotunda, 4014 Walnut St. Phila., doors at 7, music promptly at 7:30pm.
 Free admission

 This festival will be devoted exclusively to freely improvised music.
-These twelve musicians have already selected each other as partners, having performed in numerous small groupings previously.
+The twelve musicians have already selected each other as partners, having performed in numerous small groupings previously.
 Only the specific formations these two nights are new, for some their first meeting.
-Our commitment and compatibility, proven over time, plus the concentrated form of two nights of concerts, will make it the best representation in this country of what the free-playing musical approach can do.
+Our commitment and compatibility, proven over time, plus the concentrated form of two nights of concerts, will make this a unique experience of what the free-playing musical approach can do.
 That's the claim: you check it out.

 Free improvisation is a music of spontaneous group interaction, a polyphonic music without score, concept, rehearsal, or leadership.
 We follow the tradition of not bowing to any tradition.
 More than that, we can't imagine what might please you, so focused are we on our playing moment to moment.
 That focus is our pleasure and not a rule.
 In this unique musical event we depend on our mutual trust and your excitement feeding back to us.

 2004 No Net performance at Highwire Gallery